JeffKoMS/content-dev/learn-PR/stream-events-azure-redis/includes/2-redis-pub-sub.md

 ## Code examples for pub/sub

-This section provides practical code examples showing how to implement pub/sub in your AI applications.
+This section provides code examples showing how to implement pub/sub in your AI applications.
 All examples in this section assume a Redis client connection named `redis_client` is implemented.

 ### Publishing events from your application